zshowing/JSMatrixCodeRainView/README.md

 # License

 This code is distributed under the terms and conditions of the [MIT license](./LICENSE.md).
-Also check the [`Matrix Code NFI` license](./NFILicense.txt) if you're intended to commerical use.
+Also check the [`Matrix Code NFI` license](./NFILicense.txt) if you're intended to commercial use.